-Hence, significant fuel degradation in the spent fuel pool should not be postulated as part of this set of design extension conditions; rather it is required to be considered among the conditions to be practically eliminated (see Section 5).
+Hence, significant fuel degradation in the spent fuel pool should not be postulated as part of this set of design extension conditions; rather it is required to be considered among the conditions to be practically eliminated (see Section 4).

 - 3.30 The accident conditions chosen as design extension conditions with core melting should be justified on the basis of engineering judgement and insights from probabilistic safety analyses: see SSG-53 [6] and SSG-2 (Rev. 1) [9].
 A detailed analysis should be performed and documented to identify and characterize accident conditions that could lead to core damage and also challenge or bypass the containment.
-All accident conditions that could lead to core damage should be postulated as design extension conditions, even though the design provisions taken in accordance with the requirements of SSR-2/1 (Rev. 1) [1] to prevent such accidents will make the probability of core damage very low.
+Relevant accident conditions that could lead to core damage should be postulated as design extension conditions (see para 3.46 and 3.47 of SSG-2 (Rev.1) [9] and para 2.11 of SSG-53 [6]), even though the design provisions taken in accordance with the requirements of SSR-2/1 (Rev. 1) [1] to prevent such accidents will make the probability of core damage very low.
 Aspects that affect the accident progression and that influence the containment response and the source term should be taken into account in the design of safety features for design extension conditions with core melting: see para.
-3.42 of SSG-53 [6]. - 3.31 The capability and the reliability of the safety features for design extension conditions with core melting should be evaluated to ensure that they are adequate for the safety function that they need to fulfil. - 3.32 The challenges to plant safety presented by design extension conditions with core melting, and the extent to which the design may be reasonably expected to mitigate their consequences, should be considered in establishing procedures and guidelines.
-Recommendations in this regard are provided in IAEA Safety Standards Series No. SSG-54, Accident Management Programmes for Nuclear Power Plants [15] - 3.33 Radioactive releases from the containment in a severe accident should remain below the safety limit to allow sufficient time for implementation of off-site protective actions.
-Beyond this time, releases might exceed the safety limit but should still be well below the acceptable limits for design extension conditions with off-site protective actions in place.
-Radioactive releases should also be well below what is considered a large radioactive release.
-Moreover, as stated in para 4.100 of SSG-53 [6]:
+3.42 of SSG-53 [6]. - 3.31 The capability and the reliability of the safety features for design extension conditions with core melting should be evaluated to ensure that they are adequate for the safety function that they need to fulfil. - 3.32 The challenges to plant safety presented by design extension conditions with core melting, and the extent to which the design may be reasonably expected to mitigate their consequences, should be considered in establishing accident management procedures and guidelines.
+Recommendations in this regard are provided in IAEA Safety Standards Series No. SSG-54, Accident Management Programmes for Nuclear Power Plants [15] - 3.33 The source term inside the containment in a severe accident conditions is such that the radioactive releases from any direct leakage to the environment have to be avoided or minimised.
+If the reactor containment integrity is intact, the direct radioactive releases are a consequence of the reactor containment leak rate, depending on the reactor containment pressure.
+Specific measures may be considered.
+Firstly, the potential for direct radioactive releases from leakages should be minimised by providing a reactor containment leak rate safety limit, as stated in para 4.100 of SSG-53 [6]: